rajatadiraj/CSI_WIP3_DATAMAPPERS/README.md

 Step 6.
 Compare TopN recommendation of KNN+SVD algo and a Random algo.

 Step 7.
-Analyse RSME and Novknow to know accuracy of TopN recommendation .
+Analyse RSME and Novelty to know accuracy of TopN recommendation .

 ### Main Driver Function:-
 - MainTopN.py        ( Executing this files produces TopN recommendation using SVD+KNN algo among with a Random algo for comparision. )